 ADAPTABILITY AND PRESERVING LIFELONG MEMORIES

 Color has the ability to bridge the distance that exists between the subjects of old public domain photographs and their contemporary viewers.
-One of the most satisfying moments is when all of a sudden, the person stares back at you as though he is alive and all things happens just like yesterday.
+One of the most satisfying moments is when all of a sudden, the person stares back at you as though he is alive and all things happen just like yesterday.

 Black and white photo appear to be more timeless than color images.
 Color, as indicated by the color schemes produced by various types of film or by current trends in digital processing, can sometimes be used to identify a given era in history.
 The removal of color makes it more difficult to determine the exact date of a photograph.
 When there is an absence of color in a photograph, the light and shadows are typically emphasized.
 In black and white photography, topics with strong backlighting and dramatic shadows are brought to the audience's attention instantly.